-In 1982 the Foundation retained the architectural firm of Gwathmey Siegel & Associates to prepare a study that resulted in a 1985 scheme to double the exhibition capacity, expand cramped facilities for library, administrative, and bookstore functions, and provide a rooftop sculpture terrace and a restaurant atop the monitor.63 Among other changes, such as renovating the original fabric, a new annex was proposed, forty-nine feet wide by 162 feet high, clad in beige and gray-green tile and partially cantilevered.
+In 1982 the Foundation retained the architectural firm of Gwathmey Siegel & Associates to prepare a study that resulted in a 1985 scheme to double the exhibition capacity, expand cramped facilities for library, administrative, and bookstore functions, and provide a rooftop sculpture terrace and a restaurant atop the monitor.69 Among other changes, such as renovating the original fabric, a new annex was proposed.
 The Draft Environmental Impact Statement filed with the BSA application found that the proposal could significantly impair the character and quality of an important architectural resource and public reaction was generally negative.

 In 1986 the project was submitted to the Department of Buildings and to the BSA, but was withdrawn before a decision was reached.
-The following year the architects submitted a revised scheme, conforming to the footprint of the then existing annex; its altered dimensions were thirty-five feet wide by 133 feet high, while the exterior treatment was a more subdued limestone facing arranged in a grid.
+The following year the architects submitted a revised scheme.
 The first several stories of the new annex were designed to contain exhibit space which was connected at various points to the spiral ramp in the original part of the building.
-Other changes included resurfacing the original exterior walls.
-The BSA approved the plans in October, 1987, and a Department of Buildings permit was issued in July, 1988.64 Also in 1988, the museum and Foundation received a new director, Thomas Krens, professor of art history and former director of the Williams College Museum of Art, whose background includes art history, fine arts, and management.65 Construction on the new annex is in progress.
+The design reordered circulation patterns, opened up areas previously inaccessible to the public (such as the lozenge-shaped staff staircase), and provided for new viewing perspectives (such as viewing the triangular staircase from without).
+Other changes included enlarging the Thannhauser Gallery, installing terrazzo flooring in areas where it presently does not exist, adding ultraviolet filter glass in both domes, and resurfacing the exterior walls of the original building.
+The BSA approved the plans in October, 1987, and a Department of Buildings permit was issued in July, 1988.70 In 1988 the museum and Foundation received a new director, Thomas Krens, professor of art history and former director of the Williams College Museum of Art, whose background includes art history, fine arts, and management.71 Construction on the new annex is in progress.